Covid-19 Response and Restart Updates and Information

 Music History 1 and Diction & Song Literature 1 will be remote/synchronous.
 Both American Music and Music Research will be hybrid, requiring a combination of face-to-face and online activities.

 With the exception of arranged internships, the Music Business classes are remote/synchronous.

 Introduction to Music Education, Vocal Music in the Schools 1, Instrumental Music in the Schools 1 and Voice Techniques and Pedagogy are remote/synchronous.
 Music Education practicum and student teaching are arranged.
 Brasswind Techniques and Pedagogy is a WEB course; and Pedagogy and String Techniques and Pedagogy is hybrid, occasionally requiring on campus activities.
 Please consult your teachers for additional information.

 The Music Technology Fall 2020 offerings include courses which are entirely remote/synchronous, such as Music Technology, Music Technology: Senior Project, which is a WEB course, and several courses which are hybrid (Electronic Music Synthesis) and a combination of WEB or remote/synchronous with arranged studio times.
 Consult the teachers and the Fall 2020 Schedule of Music Classes and Rehearsals for additional information.

 This term, most private (applied) lessons will be either remote or face-to-face.
 Consult your private instruction to determine what works best for you.
 The faculty is still exploring the different ways which students may perform their degree recitals or complete their BA projects.
 This information will be made early in the Fall term.

 General Lectures and Concerts will be taught as a WEB course.
-Guitar Class will be remote/synchronous and Conducting Technique 1 will be hybrid, requiring both face-to-face and online work.
+Guitar Class and Conducting Techniques 1 will be remote/synchronous.